Table of Contents

 The last point I would like to cover here is the fact that, although I have been practicing Egyptian raqs sharqi for over 15 years, I am not Egyptian and I do not speak Arabic.

 According to Farnell (1999, p.
 147), it is not possible to understand a movement system without an understanding of the spoken language as ‘human beings are language users, and the mind that uses spoken language does not somehow switch off when it comes to moving’.

-Thus, Farnell (ibid.) argues, the way in which we think through language influences the way we move, and not acknowledging this means to perpetuate the Cartesian body/mind division.
+Thus, Farnell (ibid.) argues, the way in which we think through language influences the way we move, and not acknowledging this means perpetuating the Cartesian body/mind division.

 There are limitations though, as my being an Italian who lives in the UK will always influence my way of interpreting any dance system.

-Nevertheless, this thesis focuses on the international and transcultural dimension of Egyptian raqs sharqi.
+Nevertheless, this thesis focuses on the international and transcultural dimensions of Egyptian Raqs sharqi.
 Thus, a transcultural influence in its analysis is not entirely out of place.

 1 – I did not use morphokines, as kinemes and morphokines are usually indistinguishable in raqs sharqi (Table 9).